unh-webappdev/FlashCourses_api/README.md

 ### Installing the packages needed to run the project

-Within your virtual environment you will need to install all the packages that are within the requirements.txt to run the code base locally
+Within your virtual environment you will need to install all the packages that are within the requirements.txt to run the code base locally.
+The baseline package has the requirements.txt file stored in ./flash/docs/requirements.txt.
+Ensure you are pointing to the right directory when executing the command.

 > Run from your terminal-
-> **$ pip3 install -r requirements.txt**
+> **$ pip3 install -r ./flash/docs/requirements.txt**

 > Check for errors
 > **$ python3 manage.py check**